Great Basin Astronomy Festival

 Accessibility

 Have concerns about mobility or parking?
 What about bringing a service animal?
-Many questions about park programs and accessibility can be answered through the accessibility pages on the website.
+Many questions about park programs and accessibility can be answered through our accessibility pages.

-The best programs to attend for those with limited ability will be:
+The best programs to attend for those with limited mobility will be:

-• The solar crafts table behind the Lehman Caves Visitor Center each day of the festival
+• The Solar Crafts Table behind the Lehman Caves Visitor Center each day

-• The Constellation Talks at the Astronomy Amphitheater each night
+• Constellation Talks at the Astronomy Amphitheater each night

-Anyone may attend the Telescope Viewing/Star Party each night and some volunteers may have devices to allow those unable to stand or balance to view the telescope's focus.
+All may attend the Star Party each night and volunteers may have devices to allow those unable to stand or balance to view the telescope's focus.
 Great Basin Observatory tours are not fully accessible due to the stairs and gravel pathways leading to the dome.

-Worried about making it down to the Astronomy Amphitheater from the Lehman Caves Visitor Center Parking lot?
+Worried about making it to the Astronomy Amphitheater from the Lehman Caves Visitor Center parking lot?
 Speak with a ranger when you arrive and let them know.
 Limited parking is available for those with mobility issues next to the telescope viewing area and Astronomy Amphitheater.

 More info on Great Basin Night Skies